High-dimensional estimation of quadratic variation based on penalized realized variance: Simulation study

+In each simulation, we employ the subsampling procedure described in Section \ref{section:tuning-parameter} with $L = 6$ to choose $\lambda^{*}$.\footnote{We also employed $L = 13$ subsamples, but there were no discernible change in the results.}

-In Panel A of Figure \ref{figure:simulation-rank}, we report the distribution of the $\lambda_{B}^{ \ast}$ parameter across simulations, expressed in percent of the maximal eigenvalue of RV.
-As a reference point, we also superimpose the distribution of $\lambda_{B}^{ \ast}$ based on the Gaussian approximation, but there is hardly any difference.
+In Panel A of Figure \ref{figure:simulation-rank}, we report the distribution of the $\lambda^{ \ast}$ parameter across simulations, which is here expressed in percent of the maximal eigenvalue of RV.
 Overall, the penalization is relatively stable with a tendency to shrink around one-fourth to one-third of the largest eigenvalue most of the times.

 In Panel B, we plot a histogram of the relative frequency of the rank of the PRV.
 In general, the PRV does a good job at identifying the number of driving factors, given the challenging environment.
 Although there are variations in the rank across simulations, caused by the various sources of randomness incorporated in our model, the picture is close to the truth.
 This means we tend to identify about one-to-three driving factors.
 The average rank estimate is 1.79, so as expected there is a slight tendency to overshrink leading to a small downward bias.
 Based on these findings, we can confidently apply the PRV in the empirical application.